 - Students must complete their credit English and Mathematics within the first 24 credits. - One course must meet the cultural competence graduation requirement (p.
-74). - CORE: The General Education CORE is that foundation of the higher education curriculum providing a coherent intellectual experience for all students.
+75). - CORE: The General Education CORE is that foundation of the higher education curriculum providing a coherent intellectual experience for all students.
 Students should check with an advisor or the transfer institution (ARTSYS) before selecting General Education CORE requirements. http://artsys.usmd.edu/ - In some General Education categories (Mathematics, Biological & Physical Sciences), a 4-credit course selected from the GenEd course list will satisfy the requirement in place of a 3-credit course.
 Students should check with an advisor before selecting these courses. - For the Physical Education, Health, or Nutrition requirement, a 3-credit PHED, HLTH, or NUTR course may satisfy the requirement in place of a 1-credit course.
-Students should check with an advisor before selecting this course.

-Students must earn a grade of "C" or better in ENGL 101 English Composition.
+Students should check with an advisor before selecting this course. - Students must earn a grade of "C" or better in ENGL 101 English Composition. - Students must earn a grade of "C" or better in all courses in the Nursing program.